cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 First regarding the public property for ParentGraph - it should be noted that this is a property for a reference type.
 As such any external class will still be able to access the public method and field.
 This is not necessarily undesirable; however, it would be prudent reflect on what this data is used for and wether an actual reference to the parent graph is needed to achieve that.
 It could be possible the public property for the parent could be replace by a unique id generated at construction.

 Secondly EdgeIDs - intended to allow for other accessing a list of all edges a node regardless of wether they are in or out, or repeating edges that are both, should be made a method.
 It already essentially is, and this will make it more clear that there is no underlying value for this property, but rather that the property evaluates code every time it is invoked, potentially a performance consideration.

+The same is true of Get NeighborIDs however this code is very old and looking the instances it is referenced I feel comfortable recommending this function be removed

 #### Methods Review